MdRaihanHasan/SpiderVerse/README.md

-# 🕸️ SpiderVerse
+# 🕸️ Spidey Chrome Theme

-**SpiderVerse** is a Chrome extension designed to enhance your browsing experience by integrating Spider-Man-themed elements and functionalities.
+**Spidey Chrome Theme** is a Chrome extension designed to enhance your browsing experience by integrating Spider-Man-themed elements and functionalities.
 This extension brings the excitement of the Spider-Verse directly to your browser, offering a unique and interactive user interface.

 ## 🚀 Features